 Roger taught me the vital importance of preparation before a meeting and the contribution everyone can make to society.

-This story has been contributed by Past President and Chair of Congress Nigel Hirst
+This story has been contributed by Deputy President and Chair of Congress Nigel Hirst